-Contact an experienced property distribution attorney in Rockville, Maryland
+Contact an experienced property distribution attorney in Bethesda, Maryland

-If you need an accomplished divorce attorney to help you with your division of property case, contact the Rockville office of The Law Office of Stacy B. Talbott, LLC at 301-637-8527 or contact the firm online for comprehensive representation.
+If you need an accomplished divorce attorney to help you with your division of property case, contact the Bethesda office of The Law Office of Stacy B. Talbott at 301-637-8527 or contact the firm online for comprehensive representation.
 Ms. Talbott offers reasonable fees.
 Her office is located one block from the Montgomery County Courthouse.
 Parking is available.